Updated November 23, 2023

 Let’s take an example to find out the Payback Period for a company: –

-A particular Project Cost USD 1 million and the profitability of the project would be USD 2.5 Lakhs per year.
+A particular Project costs USD 1 million, and the project’s profitability would be USD 2.5 Lakhs per year.
 Calculate the Payback Period in years.

 - Payback Period = 1 million /2.5 lakh

 The payback period is a measure organizations use to determine the time needed to recover the initial investment in a business project.
 It is a crucial factor in decision-making, as a shorter payback period signifies a faster return to profitability.
 However, one limitation of the payback period is its disregard for the time value of money, which refers to the declining worth of money over time.
 The concept of the time value of money highlights that the present value of money is higher than its future value.
 When evaluating the payback period or determining the breakeven point in a business venture, it is crucial to consider the opportunity cost and the influence of the time value of money.

 One of the major characteristics of the payback period is that it ignores the value of money over time.
 The payback period formula calculates the years it will take to recover the invested funds from the particular business.

 For example, a project costs USD 1 million, and the project’s profitability would be USD 2.5 Lakhs per year.
 Calculate the payback period in years and interpret it.

 So the payback period will be = 1 million / 2.5 lakh or 4 years.

 While calculating the payback period, we ignore the basic valuation of 2.5 lakh dollars over time.
 In other words, we fix the profitability of each year, but we place the valuation of that particular amount over the period of time.
 As a result, the payback period fails to capture the diminishing value of currency over increasing time.